Terms and Conditions

 5. Exhibitors must not display goods of an inflammable, noxious or obscene nature, and the organisers will remove any such unsuitable material from the event.

-6. Short head screws, nails and staples may be used on the shell scheme, however no screws, nails or staples can be used on the Cathedral fabric.
+6. No screws, nails, short head screws, nails and staples may be used on the shell scheme, or used on the Cathedral fabric.
 Exhibitors will be liable for any damage caused to the shell scheme and/or fabric of the building.
+Velcro use only.

 7. No part of an exhibitor’s stall or display may be attached to the Cathedral fabric.
 Exhibitors will be liable for any damage they cause to the fabric of the venue.